broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-faq.md

 ## VETS
 1. What training resources and truth data are used for VETS model training?

-The following resources are used to train the models for both SNPs and INDELS:
+The following resources are used to train the models and calibrate the scores for both SNPs and INDELS:

 | Resource     | Training | Calibration | Details                                                                                                | Data Location                                                                                                 |
 |--------------|----------|-------------|--------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|